benpolinsky/artvsart-remix/notes.md

 [x] - Backend Layout

-[ ] - deploy somewhere

-[ ] - Auth for Admin
+[x] - Auth for Admin

+[ ] - Form auth package documentation could be improved - they only show findCreate and no find with compare - it's unclear that salt is included etc, though they want to stay crypto-algo agnostic.

 [ ] - Figure out useFetcher for battle...

 [ ] - Cache Random/new user

-[ ] - slugs for arts

 [ ] - some styles

-[ ] - Decide if user auth is even needed.
-If we can prevent otherwise against bots maybe..

 [ ] - Stats for art